José María Salmerón: Managerial career

 In his first season at UCAM, Salmerón won their first promotion to the second tier with a play-off semi-final win over former club Castilla, then took the championship title for good measure on 8 June 2016 with a penalty shootout victory against CF Reus Deportiu.
 On 11 December that year, he was dismissed, having taken 18 points from as many games with the club second from bottom.

 Salmerón remained in the city, taking the job at third-tier Real Murcia CF on 16 October 2017.
 The following June, after play-off quarter-final elimination by Elche CF, his contract was not renewed.
 He then became manager of Recreativo de Huelva and won their group, but was eliminated in the semi-finals of the post-season by CD Mirandés, and turned down a new deal in June 2019.

 On 12 October 2019, Salmerón returned to work at Burgos CF. Nine months later he was hired again by UCAM with the goal of promotion, but lost 1–0 to UD Ibiza in the play-off final on 23 May 2021.

 Following a league restructuring, UCAM remained in the third tier in the new Primera División RFEF, while Salmerón was dismissed on 6 November 2021, having taken three wins and as many draws in the first 11 games of the season.
 A year later, he was hired in the same division at CD Badajoz.
 After eight straight games without winning, Salmerón was fired on 22 March 2023.

 On 9 February 2025, after nearly two years without a club, Salmerón was named manager of Atlético Sanluqueño CF in the third division.
+On 5 November, he returned to Almería and their B-team, now in Segunda Federación.